Iran will avenge slain Revolutionary Guards colonel, president says | Law-Order

 Iran will avenge the death of Revolutionary Guards Colonel Sayad Khodai, President Ebrahim Raisi said on Monday, a day after the elite corps officer was shot dead by two people on a motorcycle in a rare assassination in Tehran.

 "I have agreed for our security forces to seriously follow up on this matter and I have no doubt that revenge for the pure blood of our martyr will be taken," Raisi said.
-The killing only strengthens the determination of the Guards to confront the enemies of the Iranian nation, the Guards spokesman Ramazan Sharif said, according to the semi-official Mehr news agency.
+The killing only reinforces the determination of the Guards to confront the enemies of Iran, Guards spokesman Ramazan Sharif said, according to the semi-official Mehr news agency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)